 Check out these nine popular diamond shapes perfect for engagement rings!

 Popular Diamond Shapes For Engagement Rings

 Shaping diamonds is an amazing art, with experts working to balance a gem’s beauty without losing much of its roughness.
 The final shape would be planned carefully for it to bring out the gemstone’s fullest potential.
-Here are some of the more popular shapes you can consider for your engagement ring:
+Here are some of the more popular shapes you can consider for your engagement rings with real diamonds: